walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ...
 On the 2nd line, a new variable `players` is created and assigned a value by calling utils.players().
-On the next line, the for loop is declared, a counter variable `i` is set to 0 (zero - arrays in javascript start at 0 not 1) and each time around the loop is tested to see if it's less than the number of players online.
+On the next line, the for loop is declared, a counter variable `i` is set to 0 (zero - arrays in JavaScript start at 0 not 1) and each time around the loop is tested to see if it's less than the number of players online.
 At the end of each run around the loop the `i` variable is incremented (increased by 1) so that the next player can be messaged.
 Inside the body of the for loop (everything between the opening `{` and closing `}` curly braces) the `players[i]` expression refers to the player in the players array at position[i].
-Imagine there are 4 players online on a minecraft server, the `players` array might look like this...
+Imagine there are 4 players online on a Minecraft server, the `players` array might look like this...

  * players[0] = 'CrafterJohn'